waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Story & Quests
 *   **Primary Quest: Obtain HM01 Cut**
     *   **Objective:** Receive HM01 Cut from the apprentice in Ilex Forest.
-    *   **Plan:**
-        1. Navigate south through Route 32 to the Union Cave entrance.
-        2. Traverse Union Cave to reach Route 33.
-        3. Travel west from Route 33 into Azalea Town.
-        4. Enter Ilex Forest from Azalea Town.
-        5. Solve the second Farfetch'd herding puzzle to guide it back to the apprentice.
+    *   **Plan:** Solve the second Farfetch'd herding puzzle to guide it back to the apprentice.
 *   **Secondary Quest: Complete Sprout Tower**
     *   **Objective:** Reach the top of Sprout Tower and defeat the Elder.
-    *   **Plan:**
-        1. Travel back north through Route 32 to Violet City.
-        2. Enter Sprout Tower.
-        3. Systematically explore the ladder system on the western side of the tower, mapping the connections between floors to find the path to the top.
-I suspect a specific sequence of ladders is required.
+    *   **Plan:** Systematically explore the ladder system on the western side of the tower, mapping the connections between floors to find the path to the top.
 *   **Tertiary Quest: Investigate Union Cave Roars**
     *   **Objective:** Discover the source of the strange roars heard in Union Cave on Fridays.
-    *   **Plan:**
-        1. Note the current day of the week.
-        2. If it is Friday, enter Union Cave and explore the deeper, previously inaccessible areas.
+    *   **Plan:** If it is Friday, enter Union Cave and explore the deeper, previously inaccessible areas.
-        3. If it is not Friday, postpone this quest.
 *   **NPC Hints & Lore:**
     *   WADE (Route 31): Will share BERRIES.
     *   Hiker Anthony (Phone): Tons of DUNSPARCE in DARK CAVE.